smart-data-models/dataModel.OpenChannelManagement/OpenChannelCurve/doc/spec.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     tag:
-      description: 'An optional text string used to qualify an item'
+      description: An optional text string used to qualify an item
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     type:
-      description: 'NGSI Entity Type.
-It has to be OpenChannelCurve'
+      description: NGSI Entity Type.
+It has to be OpenChannelCurve
       enum:
         - OpenChannelCurve
       type: string
       x-ngsi:
         type: Property
     xData:
-      description: 'X data points for the curve.'
+      description: X data points for the curve
       items:
         type: number
       type: array
       x-ngsi:
         type: Property
     yData:
-      description: 'Y data points for the curve.'
+      description: Y data points for the curve
       items:
         type: number
       type: array